 As with all businesses, the last 50 yrs have seen many changes to the way manufacturing is carried out; Potteries change location to consolidate resources which is understandable and inevitable.
 Poole Pottery moved to Stoke on Trent and we affectionately remember local Dorset Potter, Sean Flint, who moved with them.

-We are very proud to say that on the 1st March 2018, our flagship store, Studio Poole opened on the quayside, (opposite, the site of the soon to be demolished, Poole Pottery Retail store).
-This momentous day, signifying the strength of regard, to keep the memory and legacy of Poole Pottery in Poole, was celebrated by the then Poole Mayor, Sean Gabriel, his wife, Mrs Gabriel and the Deputy Mayor and the Poole Pottery Collectors Club Secretary, Sue Smith; in fact Master Potter Alan White will tell you, he is sitting at his wheel not 100 feet, from where he sat 52 yrs ago, as an apprentice potter which makes him smile!
-We have plans to move forward by looking back, at the wonderful work carried out at the old studio in the 1960s and 70s, where each piece was an individual achievement with no two pieces quite the same.
-We are lucky to offer the services of Lorna Whitmarsh, and Nikki Massarella and Jane Brewer, (Ceramic Artists).
-The design legacy lives on!
+We are very proud to say that on the 1st March 2018, our flagship store, Studio Poole opened on the quayside, (opposite, the original site of the old Poole Pottery Retail store).
+This momentous day, signifying the strength of regard, to keep the memory and legacy of Pottery in Poole, was celebrated by the then Poole Mayor, Sean Gabriel, his wife, Mrs Gabriel and the Deputy Mayor and the Poole Pottery Collectors Club Secretary, Sue Smith.
+In fact, Master Potter Alan White will tell you, he is sitting at his wheel not 100 feet from where he sat 52 yrs ago as an apprentice potter, which makes him smile!

 We were also, very lucky, to have the encouragement and energy of the now retired, Mr. Bill Pluck, Curator, Sales and Production Manager, (and did you know, amazing international Marathon Runner), for many years, who worked at Poole Pottery from the time he was only 16yrs.